solo12345689/GENGA-MOVIES/README.md

 # MovieBox Web App
+“MovieBox Web App provides a client-facing API that aggregates metadata, controls playback, and optionally proxies remote media streams without hosting, storing, or distributing any content.”
 A modern, cinematic web interface for searching, streaming, and downloading movies, TV series, and anime.
 Built with FastAPI and React.

 ## Features